 CJEU, Case C-528/15 Al Chodor, Judgment of 15 March 2017.

-Before this legal amendment, such decisions could not be delegated by the Minister to a staff member of the Immigration Office.
+Before this legal amendment, the Minister could not delegate such decisions to a staff member of the Immigration Office.

 “While we fully understand the challenges that this situation creates for Belgium, the Commission finds it difficult to share the interpretation that the claims by third country nationals of a risk of violation of non-refoulement in the context you describe can be considered as the “making” of an application for international protection within the meaning of Directive 2013/32/EU.
 However, there is no case-law on this specific matter and only the Court of Justice of the European Union can provide a final and binding interpretation of the EU acquis.”; see: Letter from EU Commissioner for Migration Avramopoulos to Belgian Secretary of State Francken, 2 July 2017.